 The undergraduate teaching option is designed to qualify the bachelor's degree recipient for the Oklahoma Agricultural Education Teaching License.
 This license is recognized as meeting requirements for initial employment as a teacher in most states.
-Graduates look forward to careers ranging from agricultural education teacher and cooperative extension educator to agricultural sales, marketing and production positions.
-Some students find it advantageous to elect a dual major, thus meeting requirements in both agricultural education and another major within the College of Agricultural Sciences and Natural Resources.
-The undergraduate agricultural education major is structured to provide educational experiences in general education, agriculture and professional education.
+Graduates look forward to careers ranging from Agricultural Education teacher and Cooperative Extension Educator to agricultural sales, marketing and production positions.
+Some students find it advantageous to elect a dual major i.e., Animal Science/Agricultural Education, Agricultural Education/ Agricultural Communications or Agricultural Education/Horticulture, thus meeting requirements in both Agricultural Education and another major within the College of Agricultural Sciences and Natural Resources.
+The undergraduate Agricultural Education major is structured to provide educational experiences in general education, agriculture and professional education.

-Graduate programs in agricultural education are designed to (1) prepare students for entry into or advancement in teaching careers and (2) provide for further development of professional leadership skills for other educational careers in agriculture, agribusiness, government service, extension, or adult education.
+Graduate programs in Agricultural Education are designed to (1) prepare students for entry into or advancement in teaching careers and (2) provide for further development of professional leadership skills for other educational careers in agriculture, agribusiness, government service, extension, or adult education.
 To meet the needs of both international and domestic students, plans of study are developed for academic excellence specific to students' career goals.
 The selection and organization of courses are made in consultation with the adviser and the student's advisory committee.

 The Master of Agriculture is offered to further knowledge and skills of agriculture and education in preparation for and advancement in teaching, extension administration and other professional areas.
-The Master of Agriculture program requires 32 approved semester credit hours of course work, including a twocredit-hour creative component, which may involve curriculum, teaching methods, a review of research literature or another approved project.
+The Master of Agriculture program requires 32 approved semester credit hours of course work, including a two credit-hour creative component, which may involve curriculum, teaching methods, a review of research literature or another approved project.